-The plan establishes a bridge between regional and local planning.
-It helps Council to plan and deliver growth and change, and provide opportunities for new housing and economic development.
-The plan informs our local environmental plan and the assessment of planning proposals and development applications.
+This strategy helps us to plan and deliver growth and change, provide opportunities for new housing and economic development and informs our local environmental plan and the assessment of planning proposals and development applications.

 The Strategy contains a number of key actions to be implemented over the next 5 years, including:

 The Urban Growth Management Strategy is not a standalone document, and has been developed in parallel with a new Biodiversity Strategy and Koala Plan of Management, that focus on protecting our local environment.
 New strategies that explore our future transport, water, stormwater and sewerage needs have also been valuable contributors to the strategy.